 An assessment of released barley cultivars and advanced lines from entries in the University of Idaho Extension Variety trials was conducted in on-station FHB nurseries at the Aberdeen Research and Extension Center.
 A second location at the USDA-ARS research facility at Kimberly, Idaho was added to increase the number of environments and to include an environment more conducive to infection.
-Resistant and susceptible checks were: Chevron and Quest were included as the six-row resistant checks; PI383933 and Stander as susceptible checks.
+Winter barley from the UI Extension Variety Trials were planted as well as awas planted at the Kimberly location Resistant and susceptible checks for the spring nursery were: Chevron and Quest were included as the six-row resistant checks; PI383933 and Stander as susceptible checks.
 ICB111809 was the two-rowed susceptible check, and Clho4196 was the 2-row resistant check.
 Experimental units consisted of two row plots with two replications using a randomized complete block design.
 Plots were 5-foot rows planted with a Hege 1000 headrow planter.
 Special irrigation systems were designed and installed to provide an environment conducive for FHB infection while simultaneously meeting the irrigation needs of the crop.

 Autoclaved corn was inoculated with F. graminearum and allowed to grow for three weeks before drying.
-Corn spawn was spread in the field approximately three weeks prior to anthesis (wheat) or head emergence (barley) of the earliest lines at 60 grams per plot.
+Corn spawn was spread in the field approximately three weeks prior to anthesis or head emergence of the earliest lines at 60 grams per plot.
 Barley plots were inoculated with a spore suspension of macroconidia of F. graminearum at head emergence.
-Barley symptom development has been more difficult to induce and has responded best after inoculation with both corn spawn and a spore suspension of 100,000 conidia per L. Plots were inoculated twice (100,000 conidia per L) with conidial suspension starting at head emergence (Feekes GS 10.1, June 9) using a CO2 backpack sprayer with three 8003 VS nozzles at a ground speed of 1 sec/ft at 40 psi.
+Barley symptom development has been more difficult to induce and disase development was greater after inoculation with both corn spawn and a spore suspension of 100,000 conidia per L. Plots were inoculated twice (100,000 conidia per L) with conidial suspension starting at head emergence (Feekes GS 10.1, June 9) using a CO2 backpack sprayer with three 8003 VS nozzles at a ground speed of 1 sec/ft at 40 psi.
 A second inoculation of each barley plot occurred one week after the first.
 An irrigation system with sprinkler nozzles every 20 feet was used both for irrigation and increasing humidity in the plant canopy.
 After inoculation, plots were irrigated every other day for two hours.
-A supplementary misting system with nozzles every 10 feet was also used for the (Form - PPR21)

-barley screening nursery.
+A supplementary misting system with nozzles every 10 feet was also used for the barley screening nursery.
 The misters ran every 3 minutes every 2 hours between 9PM to 3AM and 9AM to 11AM.

-Good disease formed in the spring nurseries, allowing us to confirm the level of genetic tolerance or susceptibility of currently produced varieties.
+Good disease formed in the spring and winter nurseries, allowing us to confirm the level of genetic tolerance or susceptibility of currently produced varieties.
 DON levels were also obtained with the collaboration of Dr. Yanhong Dong, University of Minnesota.
-Disease development in barley was less than optimal, but significant differences still developed in both FHB and DON levels in harvested grain.
+Disease development in 2021 as determined by the FHB Index in winter barley varieties ranged from "Resistant" of 0.1 (2WI14-7577) to Susceptible at 10.5 (Sunstar Pride).
+DON levels in harvested grain varied from a low of 2.9 ppm to 23.4 ppm.